MicrosoftDocs/office-365-management-api/office-365-management-api/troubleshooting-the-office-365-management-activity-api.md

 ### Service tags

-The Office 365 Management Activity API and Office 365 Management Activity API Webhook now support [service tags](/azure/virtual-network/service-tags-overview) to find the required IP address prefixes that need to be allowed though the firewall.
+The Office 365 Management Activity API and Office 365 Management Activity API Webhook now support [service tags](/azure/virtual-network/service-tags-overview) to find the required IP address prefixes that need to be allowed through the firewall.
 A service tag represents a pre-defined group of IP address prefixes that is managed and updated by Microsoft.
-Security tags help minimize the complexity for security rule creation.
+Service tags help minimize the complexity for security rule creation.

-The following service tags include the IP address prefixes the support the Office 365 Management Activity API and Office 365 Management Activity API Webhook:
+The following service tags include the IP address prefixes that support the Office 365 Management Activity API and Office 365 Management Activity API Webhook:

 - M365ManagementActivityApi